etten/sandbox/README.md

 cp tests/config.local.neon.dist tests/config.local.neon
 ```

+5. Configure your bootstrap file in `app/config/bootstrap.neon` (optionally):

+* Directory paths.
+* Developer IP addresses.
+* Secret token (eg. for CI/CD service like Shippable).

-5. Create database schema.
+6. Create database schema.

 ```bash
 php web/index.php orm:schema-tool:create
 ```

-6. Create a User (username and password).
+7. Create a User (username and password).

 ```bash
 php web/index.php user:create
 ```

-6. Navigate your browser to the `www` directory and you will see a welcome page.
+8. Navigate your browser to the `www` directory and you will see a welcome page.
 PHP 5.4 allows you run `php -S localhost:8888 -t www` to start the web server and
 then visit `http://localhost:8888` in your browser.